lukasbach/react-complex-tree/README.md

 - **Multi-Selection**

   Other than other more simple tree libraries, React Complex Tree allows you to select as many items as you want, and move them all at once by dragging to a different location.
-Why provide your users with less functionality, when you can settle with powerful tree capabilities with no additional effort?
+Why provide your users with less functionality, when you can offer powerful tree capabilities with no additional effort?
 Try it out on the demo above and select multiple items at once by holding control on your keyboard while clicking on items, then dragging all at once to a different location.

-- **Renaming built in**
+- **Renaming built-in**

   React Complex Tree provides renaming as native feature with its capabilities.
 Select any item and press F2, to start renaming the item.
-This provides a more intuitive way of renaming items for users without implementing custom dialog solutions that are more disruptive to your users workflow.
+This provides a more intuitive way of renaming items for users without implementing custom dialog solutions that are more disruptive to your users' workflow.

 - **Search Functionality**